-Our Kindergarten program is designed to establish a solid foundation for our students' future academic success, and is based on experiential learning.
+Our Kindergarten program is designed to establish a solid foundation for our students' future academic success and is based on experiential learning.
 From the outset, our young learners are seen as intellectually powerful, naturally inquisitive, and innately creative.

-We encourage them to share their thoughts and ideas, to collaborate, and to compare and problem solve together.
+We encourage them to share their thoughts and ideas, to collaborate, and to compare and problem-solve together.

 At Hudson, we have established a Reggio Emilia inspired teaching pedagogy that encourages children to explore, investigate, and grow.
 The Reggio Emilia approach to teaching originated in Northern Italy and is founded on the belief that children's curiosity about their world, as well as their innate sense of creativity, should guide their learning.
-Reggio Emilia inspired teachers observe children, support their interests and document their learning in order to reflect on developmentally appropriate ways to help their students expand their knowledge.
+Reggio Emilia inspired teachers to observe children, support their interests and document their learning to reflect on developmentally appropriate ways to help their students expand their knowledge.
 Long-term collaborative projects connect core academic areas of Language, Mathematics, Science and The Arts.

 The following principals guide Hudson College's Reggio Emilia inspired kindergarten program.

 At Hudson, we define our students as capable, imaginative, reflective, knowledgeable, inquisitive learners.
 Our teachers use the potential in all their students to create learning experiences that are guided by children's interests and talents, while simultaneously meeting curriculum requirements.